Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 1. Click the **Endpoints** tab.
 2. Click the associated **Ellipsis** icon.
 3. Click **Edit Endpoint**.
 An *Endpoint Edit* wizard is displayed to assist with changing the stage of an endpoint.
+4. The wizard will also assist with setting the state of an endpoint.
+   * None: No state set.
+   * Design: Reserved for endpoints tied to a mockup service.
+   * Experimental: API published for preliminary testing.
+It might not be feature complete and has bugs.
+   * Pre-released: API is published for beta testing.
+It is mostly feature complete but has bugs.
+   * Stable: API is released and ready for production use.
+   * Deprecated: API is deprecated in favor of a newer version or another API.
+   * Archived: API is retired and no longer available for use.
+5. On the second step of the wizard labelled *Endpoint*, specific endpoints can be added, edited, or deleted.

 ### Delete endpoints and catalog items